 The typical comparison between Sativa and Indica goes this way: Sativa wakes you up with uplifting energy and alertness, while Indica winds you down with a more sedating effect.
 Generally speaking, Sativa cannabis plants have thinner leaves, taller heights, and longer flowering cycles than Indica cannabis plants.
 Indica strains have more THC than CBD, which could explain the sedating effect.
 You might seek out an earthy, piney Sativa strain to treat depression, ADD, chronic fatigue, or mood disorders.

 However, scientists say attempting to categorize medical marijuana by the species oversimplifies the choice and produces inconsistent results.
 Looking at a plant’s cannabinoid profile is a much more accurate way of predicting medical marijuana’s effects.

 The industry is evolving toward a better classification system, but it will take some time to overcome old stereotypes.
-For now, you can learn about the sativa strains Americans love and what other properties dictate how cannabis makes you feel.
+For now, you can learn about the sativa cultivars Americans love and what other properties dictate how cannabis makes you feel.

 Most Popular Sativa Strains in America

 - Sour Diesel – Hailing from California’s Emerald Triangle, the highly lauded Sour Diesel is actually a blend of 70% Sativa and 30% Indica said to produce a physical, clear high that offers lasting pain relief and energizing cerebral effects.
 With resinous buds and a pungent diesel fuel and earth flavor, this strain is fast-acting.

 - Blue Dream – Blue Dream is one of the most popular strains on Leafly.
 First grown in Seattle, Washington by Dragonfly Botanical Gardens, this Sativa-leaning strain delivers a mellow euphoria and body calm, with improvements to focus, memory, and cognitive functioning, thanks to the Pinene inhibiting the THC activity.

 - Super Silver Haze – Amsterdam’s Green House Seed Co cultivated this strain out of Skunk, Northern Lights, and Haze, picking up big wins at the High Times’ “Cannabis Cup” in 1997, 1998, and 1999.
 The sticky Sativa blend produces energetic, enduring body highs, ideal for coping with high stress, depression, chronic pain, lack of appetite, or nausea.